lenra-io/docs/src/markdown/getting-started/index.md

 - {:.green}

     ### Deploy
-    Deploy your application and show your customers what you are capable of.
+    Deploy your Lenra application and show your customers what you are capable of.

     {:.btn.link.lenra-icon-arrow-right}
     [Let’s go](/getting-started/deploy-app.html)